tobiasemrich/SchafkopfRL/README.md

 - Vanilla: Random sampling of opponent hands
 - Hand-Predictor: PIMC Agent learns an NN to estimate the distribution of remaining cards amongst opponents to improve Step 1.
 Trained through self-play.

+## Simple Agents
+- Random: performs each action random (only valid actions)
+- Random-Coward: performs each action random, but never plays a solo and never doubles the game.
+- Rule-based: Plays solo if enough trumps, otherwise non-solo game at random.
+Selects cards according to some simple human-imitating heuristics (play trump if player, don't play trump if non-player, play ace of color if possible, ...)

 ## Notes
 ### Version 28.04.2020
 - Training takes a lot of time.
 After 15 days of continuous training the agent is still (slowly) improving.